Have you tried using humor in your marketing?

-While this can and does happen, the chance of achieving this is astronomically low.
+While this can and does happen, the chance of achieving this is very low.
 Even if it does happen, the commercial benefit of this is dubious.

-I’ve always been amazed how companies tolerate ads by their high priced ad agencies where clearly the entire objective is to win some creative award and bring attention to the agency rather than the product or service they purport to be advertising.
+I’m always surprised by companies who tolerate ads from their high priced agencies where clearly the entire objective is to win some creative award.
+It’s all about bringing attention to the agency rather than the product or service they’re advertising.

-Whether or not the ad generated any sales seems secondary and sometimes you even struggle to figure out what product they’re actually advertising.
+Whether or not the ad generated any sales seems secondary.
+Sometimes you even struggle to figure out what product they’re actually advertising.

 Here are some important questions when considering adding humor to your marketing:

-- Will it add to or detract from the message?
+- Does it add to or detract from the message?

 - Will it send the reader/listener/viewer on a tangent trying to figure it out?

-- Will it frustrate and alienate readers/listeners/viewers who don’t understand the humor or reference?
+- Could it frustrate and alienate readers/listeners/viewers who don’t understand the humor or reference?

-- Will it offend anyone in my target market?
+- Is it offensive to anyone in my target market?

-- Will it distract from the flow of the ad?
+- Does it distract from the flow of the ad?

 - Will some people reading it not bother trying to figure it out?